Summer Funding

 REQUEST FOR PROPOSALS: PhD SUMMER RESEARCH FELLOWSHIP

 The Department of Economics seeks requests for proposals to support graduate student research activities that contribute to the timely completion of their field papers and dissertations.
-Proposals must be vetted and approved by an advisor, who is the faculty member chairing the student’s Committee on Studies or Dissertation committee.
+Proposals must be vetted and approved by an advisor (the faculty member chairing the student’s Committee on Studies or Dissertation Committee).

 • In their 2nd – 5th year of the program and making normal progress: